Blog – Posted on Thursday, Mar 07

 6. Fat White Vampire Blues by Andrew Fox

 Jules Duchon isn’t your average vampire.
 To be more specific, he weighs 450 pounds and isn’t sexy in the slightest (no thanks to the fatty blood of the New Orleans folks that he drinks).
 Now he must contend with a new vampire in his neighborhood — and this new guy named Malice X is young, cocky, and bloodthirsty.
 Rest assured, it isn’t easy being a vampire in New Orleans, which the delightful romp of Fat White Vampire Blues shows in spades and stakes.

 7. Let the Right One In by John Ajvide Lindqvist

-It is autumn 1981 in Blackeberg, Sweden.
+In Let the Right One In, it is autumn 1981 in Blackeberg, Sweden.
 Oskar is a twelve-year-old boy who’s been bullied every day of his life.
 Eli is the girl who’s just moved in next door.
 But this isn’t the beginning of your everyday YA romance, because Eli might not be a someone so much as a something.
 Atmospheric and beautifully rendered, this Swedish sensation was adapted into a movie that quickly accumulated the same accolades that the book did.

 8. The Historian by Elizabeth Kostova

 A sparkling debut novel by Elizabeth Kostova, The Historian is the story of one young woman who discovers something curious in her father’s library: the remnants of a centuries-old hunt for an ancient, legendary ruler.
 Now she must decide whether or not to take up the gauntlet, even though it will bring her face-to-face with the chilling question that has brought ruin to every historian who’s tried to answer it: who truly is Vlad the Impaler?

 9. I Am Legend by Richard Matheson